 Tips on how to structure your market price approach

 Generally, the GBB responds to the psyche of the consumer.
 According to the latest research, three options is the ideal amount to have in your price structure.
 Any more is a distraction; any less is too restrictive.

 On the good, better, best market price approach scale, the first is the basic option.
 The basic ‘good’ offer gives customers the standard features (no frills but still good value).
-It upgrades; to the other scales.
+It can upgrade to the other scales.

-Never try to give too many freebies away or discount the basic, good package.
-Discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies; and depreciate the entire range.
-Discounts on good options de-value the better and best options as well.
+Never try to give too many freebies away or discount the basic ‘good’ package.
+In effect, discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies.
+You’ll end up depreciating the entire range.
+When you discount on good options, you’ll devalue the better and best options as well.

-Try spreading the features through all the three packages.
+Another way to improve your price architecture is to explain clearly what customers will be missing out on if they downgrade.
+Try spreading the features through all three packages.
 The best features should be in the premium level along with the middle and basic level.